top of page

 They can also lead to other problems, such as agoraphobia, depression, alcohol or drug abuse, and suicide.

-Myth 7: People who have panic attacks can be cured by medication.
+Myth 7: People who have panic attacks can be cured by medication alone.

 Many people believe that panic disorder can be treated with just one method or approach.